Wagner Seahawks football: Conference championships

+Wagner has won two conference championships.

 Playoffs

 NCAA Division I-AA/FCS

 The Seahawks have appeared in the FCS playoffs one time with an overall record of 1–1.

 NCAA Division III

 The Seahawks have appeared in the Division III playoffs four times with an overall record of 4–3.
 They were Division III National Champions in 1987.

+Bowls

+The Seahawks played in several ECAC Bowls (1983, 1985, 1986, 1992), going 4-0.

 Future non-conference opponents

-Future non-conference opponents announced as of January 23, 2023.
+Future non-conference opponents announced as of August 21, 2025.